Decoding AOSP Folder Structure for Developers

 frameworks/ Directory

-The frameworks/ directory is the heart of AOSP and contains the Android framework code.
+Within the aosp folder structure, the frameworks/ directory is the heart of AOSP and contains the Android framework code.
 This is where the core system libraries and APIs that applications or APK use to interact with the underlying operating system reside.

 Key Subdirectories: